Bimal Krishna Matilal: Works by Matilal

 In his work, he presented Indian logic, particularly Nyāya-Vaiśeṣika, Mīmāṃsā and Buddhist philosophy, as being relevant in modern philosophical discourse.
-Matilal presented Indian Philosophical thought more as a synthesis rather than a mere exposition.
-This helped create a vibrant revival of interest in Indian philosophical tradition as a relevant source of ideas rather than a dead discipline.
+Matilal presented Indian philosophical thought more as a constructive program than a mere exposition.
+This helped create a vibrant revival of interest in India's philosophical traditions as a relevant source of ideas rather than a dead discipline.

 He was also the founding editor of the Journal of Indian Philosophy.